 26. Who can do the best monkey impression?

 To go first in Too Many Monkeys, you need to do the best monkey impression.
-It’s the same as the starting rule for Coco Crazy where players collect monkeys of different colours.
+It’s the same as the starting rule for Coco Crazy where players collect monkeys of different colors.

-The going first rule from the Queen’s Necklace, where players are jewellers selling jewels to the court and the queen.
+The going first rule from the Queen’s Necklace, where players are jewelers selling jewels to the court and the queen.

 28. Who is the tallest?

 In Takenoko players are taking care of their bamboo plots to grow food for the emperor’s giant panda.
 Being tall with definitely help in this job!

 This starting rule is also used by Campanile another game with a tall theme.
 Players lay tiles to build towers together while placing bets on which tower they think will be the tallest to shortest.
 Because of the luck of the draw, players may end up having to play tiles that help others and mess up their own plans.

 29. Without looking at a clock, who can guess what time it is?

 Players are time travelers in Chrononauts, so this is a perfect, ‘Who goes first?’ rule for this game.
 Ask everyone what time it is, and whoever guesses close to the actual time goes first.